Care For Yourself/Common Sense Care Giving

 - Remember, you are not alone, keep social ties.
 Try your best to entertain friends.
 Keep it small, one or two at a time.
 This serves two purposes - it is important company for you - and it stimulates your loved one.

 - Involve family and friends in the role of caregiver.

-Caring for a dementia patient at home is a 36 hour a day job.
-You must have regular breaks or your own health will suffer.
+Caring for a dementia patient at home is a 36 hour a day job and you must have regular breaks or your own health will suffer.

 Learning To Be Assertive

 Learning to be assertive is a step-by-step process.
-It is a skill that takes time to learn.
-You can begin now to claim your legitimate rights.
+It is a skill that takes time to learn but you can begin now, to claim your legitimate rights.